Without any specific order:

 - Vietnam Motorcycles (Season 12, Episode 8) bespoke suits, strapping a statue to a motorcycle and playing Born in the USA loudly and inappropriately

-- Botswana Special (Season 10, Episode 4) they must buy cars for under 1,500 pounds then drive from Botswana’s Zimbabwean border to the Namibia border.
-Highlights include the Vice President of Botswana himself comes to visit them; they must strip their cars down to nothing so they don’t sink into the mud; and getting stuck in second gear for the whole drive.
+- Botswana Special (Season 10, Episode 4) they must buy cars for under 1,500 pounds then drive across Botswana, border to border. they meet the Vice President and get stuck in second gear for the whole drive.

 - Bolivia Special (Season 14, Episode 6) – the trio is dropped off in the middle of the rain forest and have to drive out and across the most deadly road in the world.

 - Middle East Special (Season 16, Episode 8) They retrace the steps of the three wise men to Bethlehem to bring a gift to a baby Stig (for those who don’t know Stig is their race car test driver who never speaks).

 - India Special (Season 17, Episode 7) they are challenged to improve British-Indian relations.
 They must buy British cars and jokingly promote British products.